eugenecormier/rudi/README.md

   * detect errors

-We then call the program with parameters like: ranthetest --scales-majmin
+We then call the program with parameters like: rudi --scales-majmin
 or:
- ranthetest --scales-majmin 20
+rudi --scales-majmin 20
 or:
- ranthetest --draw-clefs 15 --scales-majmin
+rudi --draw-clefs 15 --scales-majmin
 or:
- ranthetest --all
+rudi --all

 To Do:
  * compound intervals